 - A. Definition.
-"Medical leave" is defined as absence of the resident from the nursing facility due to admittance to a hospital or other institution. - B. Medical leave, as addressed in this section, is subject to the following restrictions: - 1.
-Such absence of the resident must be on the specific orders of a physician, as noted in the resident's chart; - 2.
-There must be a presumption by the doctor and by the resident that the resident will return to the nursing facility; - 3.
-The nursing facility must prepare an AP-5615 showing the dates such medical leave commenced and ended.
-See 10 CCR 2505-10 section 8.482.34. - 4.
+"Medical Leave" is defined as absence of the resident from the nursing facility due to admission to a hospital or other institution. - B. Medical Leave is subject to the following restrictions:

+- The resident's absence must be on the orders of a physician, as noted in the resident's chart: - 2.
+The resident plans to return to the nursing facility; - 3.
+The nursing facility must prepare an AP-5615 showing the dates the Medical Leave commenced and ended.
+See Section 8.482.34. - 4.
 The resident, or the responsible party, must be advised, in writing, that payment for holding the nursing facility room cannot be made by Medicaid.
-In addition, the resident must give written consent to the additional charge, including the daily rate and the anticipated number of days.
+In addition, the resident, or responsible party, must give written consent to the additional charge, including the daily rate and the anticipated number of days.
 If the resident is absent from the facility longer than the anticipated number of days shown on the consent form, the nursing facility must obtain agreement on another consent form before continuing to charge for medical leave.
 The consent form(s) must be retained with the resident's records and be subject to audit.

-- C. Room reservation charges for Medical leave: - 1.
-The per diem charge for room reservations for medical leave cannot exceed the per diem rate currently authorized for the nursing facility, less total food and linen service costs.
+C. Room reservation charges for Medical Leave:

+- 1. The per diem charge for room reservations for Medical Leave cannot exceed the per diem rate currently authorized for the nursing facility, less total food and linen service costs.
 In no case shall the charge be greater than the current per diem rate less \$2. - 2.
 The specific bed which the resident had occupied prior to leave must be reserved.
-No other resident may occupy a bed so reserved. - 3.
-If no source of payment, other than the resident's funds, are available, and the nursing facility's current occupancy is less than 90 percent of capacity.
-The room must be reserved at no charge to the resident. - 4.
-Revenues to the nursing facility from room reservations must be used in reduction of related expenses, on the MED-13 form. - 5.
-If no other funds are available, the room reservation charges may be deducted from the resident's personal needs account, subject to the restrictions in Section 8.482.42.
-However, the resident's personal needs account must retain at least \$10 at all times, if used for room reservations payment.
+No other resident may occupy the reserved bed. - 3.
+If no source of payment, other than the resident's funds, are available, and the nursing facility's current occupancy is less than 90 percent of capacity, the room must be reserved at no charge to the resident. - 4.
+Revenues to the nursing facility from room reservations must be used in reduction of related expenses, on the MED-13 form. - If no other funds are available, the room reservation charges may be deducted from the resident's personal needs account, subject to the restrictions in Section 8.482.42.
+However, the resident's personal needs account must maintain a balance of at least \$10 at all times, if used for room reservations payment.
 In case of death of the resident, the entire resident personal needs account may be used, if necessary.